-Since the market’s inception in the mid 1990s, the sophistication of investors in catastrophe bonds has greatly increased.
+Since the market’s inception in the mid-1990s, the sophistication of investors in catastrophe bonds has greatly increased.
 As a result, investors often seek additional disclosure with new issuances, including details about the underlying exposure basis, and modeling assumptions and results.

 Should a triggering event occur during the life of the bond, the sponsor will receive a payout for the appropriate amount.
-For example, if a catastrophe event causes USD 600 million in modeled losses to the USD 200 million excess USD 500 million modeled loss bond described earlier, the sponsor will receive a recovery of USD 100 million (USD 600 million–USD 500 million), or half of the bond's original principal amount.
+For example, if a catastrophe event causes USD 600 million in losses to the USD 200 million excess USD 500 million indemnity bond described earlier, the sponsor will receive a recovery of USD 100 million (USD 600 million–USD 500 million), or half of the bond’s original principal amount.

 The following section provides more details on the way a cat bond is structured and the different trigger types available.

 Cat Bond Structure

 A cat bond is structured as a reinsurance contract between the sponsor and a special purpose reinsurance vehicle (SPRV).
 The SPRV obtains the capital necessary to underwrite and fully collateralize the reinsurance contract by selling a bond to capital market investors.
 This bond is an exact mirror of the reinsurance contract; it is valued at the same amount at issuance and can only lose money according to the terms of the reinsurance contract.
 Because this bond is issued directly by the SPRV, it is not affected by the sponsor’s credit rating, nor is it considered to be a debt of the sponsor.